NYC Housing Connect

 The apartments all have dishwashers as well as washer/dryers.
 Tenants are responsible for paying their electricity bills, including for heat and cooking.

 Applications must be submitted online or postmarked no later than April 28th.

 If you’re interested and think you might qualify for one of these apartments, you can create a profile and apply online via NYC Housing Connect.
 For details on this particular lottery, click here.
 Don’t apply more than once, or you could be disqualified.

-Winning one of these rent-stabilized apartments can be life changing: Rent increases are capped and lease renewals are automatic, providing long-term affordability for NYC renters.
+Winning a rent-stabilized apartment can be life changing: Rent increases are capped and lease renewals are automatic, providing long-term affordability for NYC renters.
 Need more information on how the housing lottery works?
 Check out “6 steps for applying to NYC's affordable housing lottery.”